Shan6633/Word-Anagram/README.md

 ### Prerequisites

 This project should be run by Java version greater than Java 8.
-So you need to have a java 11 to run this project.
+So you need to have a java 8 at least to run this project.

 ```
-This is my version:
+This is my Java version:
 1. java version "1.8.0_221"
 2. Java(TM) SE Runtime Environment (build 1.8.0_221-b11)
 3. Java HotSpot(TM) 64-Bit Server VM (build 25.221-b11, mixed mode)